cap-js/docs/get-started/learning-sources.md

 ### Incidents Mgmt {.github}

-A reference sample application for CAP and development recommendations provided by the SAP BTP Developer Guide.
+A reference sample application for CAP and the SAP BTP Developer Guide.

 Available for: